AliyahF14/phishing-email-investigation/README.md

 >**Disclaimer:** This project is a controlled simulation created for educational and portfolio purposes.
 No real organization, employee, credentials, or malicious infrastructure were involved.

 **Scenario**

-An employee at Southstar Financial Services received an email claiming to be from Microsoft 365 Security.
+An employee at Northstar Financial Services received an email claiming to be from Microsoft 365 Security.

 The message warned that the employee’s Microsoft 365 account would be suspended within 24 hours unless they completed an account-verification process through an included link.

 The objective of the investigation was to determine whether the message represented a phishing attempt and document the appropriate security response.

 **Investigation Objectives**

 The investigation focused on:

 Identifying suspicious characteristics within the email